Leading a project: a few tips for smoother execution and higher team adoption

 When points of view diverge a lot

-When different parties are involved and commited
+When different parties are involved and committed

 • Compromising (part-you and part-them)